-S5.A - SWMP Administration - - 2019-2024 Pla anned Activities Activity Due Date Status/Notes SWMP preparation, updates and annual submittal with the Annual Report.
+S5.A - SWMP Administration - 2019-2024 Planned Activities Activity Due Date Status/Notes SWMP preparation, updates and annual submittal with the Annual Report.
 Annually - March 31st The SWMP is prepared annually in January-February and submitted to Ecology with the annual compliance report on or before March 31 st .
 Submit the annual report electronically using Ecology's Water Quality Permitting Portal (WQWebPortal).
 Annually - March 31st The annual report is prepared in January-February annually and submitted to Ecology on or before March 31 st .
 Permittees shall include a written description of internal coordination mechanisms in the Annual Report due no later than March 31, 2021.
-March 31, 2021 To encourage collaboration and efficient use of resources, the City's NPDES Coordinator works closely with member of affected Departments to ensure NPDES Permit requirements are within compliance and to obtain information necessary to submit the annual compliance report.
-The affected departments include Utilities, Development Services Department (DSD), Information Technology (IT), Civic Services, Fire, Planning and Community Development

-(PCD), City Attorney's Office
+March 31, 2021 Submitted in the March 2021 Compliance report - To encourage collaboration and efficient use of resources, the City's NPDES Coordinator works closely with member of affected Departments to ensure NPDES Permit requirements are within compliance and to obtain information necessary to submit the annual compliance report.
+The affected departments include Utilities, Development Services Department (DSD), Information Technology (IT), Civic Services, Fire, Planning and Community Development (PCD), City Attorney's Office

-(CAO), Finance, Parks and

-Community Services (Parks),

-Transportation (Trans.), Police,

-City Clerk's Office, and the City

-Manager's Office (CMO).
+(CAO), Finance, Parks and Community Services (Parks), Transportation (Trans.), Police, City Clerk's Office, and the City Manager's Office (CMO).